 This article assesses the extent to which coaches can make a series of short, medium and long-term coaching interventions in order to attempt to effect biomechanical change amongst athletes, by using a case study of the double Olympic and world champion Mo Farah.
 It is of primary importance for athletes, such as Mo, to practice a skill in technically proficient and efficient manner to develop optimum performance.
 If a skill is practiced badly due to fatigue that badly practiced skill will be reinforced, rather than the technically accurate skill and hence the rationale for this article.

 We begin by exploring the work of US coaching guru, Alberto Salazar, and his work of making subtle biomechanical adjustments to his athletes, which include the aforementioned Farah.

-According to Jennifer Kahn's The Perfect Stride (2010), Mo's coach Salazar, took a real interest in running form from 2006 onwards after being mesmerised by the style of three-time Olympic champion, Ethiopia's Kenenisa Bekele.
+According to Jennifer Kahn's The Perfect Stride (2010), Mo's coach Salazar, took a real interest in running form from 2006 onwards after being mesmerised by the style of a three-time Olympic champion, Ethiopia's Kenenisa Bekele.
 After consulting multi-Olympic gold medallist Michael Johnson and staff at his Performance Centre who measured the angles of Bekele's arms and legs during his stride pattern, the realisation hit Salazar that the current world record holder for 5000m and 10,000m had an arm action that was not dissimilar to that of a sprinter.
 The rapid trail leg retraction effected by sprinters enabled their running to (a) generate more power and (b) gave the foot a shorter distance to travel before it arrived back ready to begin another stride - this allowing for an increase in cadence and ultimately speed.